What is your Ofsted rating?

 Do you go for trips/walks?

 Yes, we have trips to the park, duck pond, shops, local library and at times we really enjoy travelling on the tram.
-Staff are also encouraged to book the nursery minibus and plan other trips further afield such as the farm, the zoo, pumpkin farm and museum.
+Staff also use the minibus to go further afield such as to the farm, the zoo, pumpkin farm, and the museum.

 Does Homeland Day Nursery hold extra-curricular activities?

-We currently have French classes for the children in Pre-school and Stretch n Grow for Pre-school and the older toddlers.
-We also have music with Anne-Marie weekly, on a different day each week.
+We currently have French classes for the children in Pre-school, and Stretch-n-Grow sessions for Pre-School and the older toddlers.
+We also have music sessions with Anne-Marie.

 How can I pay my childcare fees?